Menopause: understand what’s happening in your body and restore your balance

 The longest and most stable stage of your hormonal life.

-This phase is an opportunity to build habits that will support you for years to come.
+This phase is a real opportunity to build habits that will support you for years to come.

 Hot Flashes and Night Sweats

-These are the most well-known symptoms, caused by fluctuating estrogen levels that affect your thermal regulation.
+Among the most recognised symptoms, caused by estrogen fluctuations affecting your body’s thermal regulation.

-Evidence shows that dietary adjustments, stress reduction, and specific daily habits can significantly decrease their frequency and intensity.
+Evidence shows that adjustments in nutrition, stress reduction and certain daily habits can significantly reduce their frequency and intensity.

-The emotional roller coaster is not a myth.
+The emotional rollercoaster is real.
 Fluctuating estrogen levels directly impact neurotransmitters like serotonin and dopamine.

-The solution isn’t just hormonal; it is vital to support your mental health with good sleep routines and habits that promote both physical and emotional well-being.
+The solution isn’t only hormonal — supporting your mental health with good sleep routines and habits that nurture your physical and emotional wellbeing is equally important.

 Brain Fog

-The so-called brain fog is not a lack of ability or a sign of aging: it is a temporary response to hormonal fluctuations.
+What’s known as brain fog isn’t a lack of ability or a sign of ageing: it’s a temporary response to hormonal fluctuation.

-It improves with mindfulness exercises, regular physical activity, an omega-3 rich diet, and adequate rest.
+It improves with mindfulness practices, regular physical activity, an omega-3 rich diet and adequate rest.

 Dry Skin and Hair Changes

 This is more than just an aesthetic issue.
-As estrogen decreases, so does natural collagen.
+As estrogen decreases, so does natural collagen production, leading to loss of skin elasticity and finer, more brittle hair.

-This causes skin to lose elasticity and hair to become thinner and more brittle.
-The solution goes beyond creams: internal hydration, collagen intake, and an antioxidant-rich nutritional focus are key.
+The solution goes beyond creams: internal hydration, collagen intake and an antioxidant-rich nutritional approach are key.

 Joint and Muscle Pain

-When it drops, you may feel stiffness and a heavy body sensation, especially upon waking.
-Gentle movement (like yoga or walking with your pet) can be one of your best allies.
+Gentle movement — like yoga or walking with your pet — can be one of your best allies.

-Dryness, irritation, or discomfort during intercourse are common and completely treatable.
+Dryness, irritation, or discomfort during intercourse are common and entirely treatable.

-Here, we address evidence-backed solutions to regain comfort and well-being, without taboos or shame.
+We address evidence-backed solutions to restore comfort and wellbeing — without taboos or embarrassment.

-Your metabolism shifts, and your body begins to store fat differently, even if your diet remains the same.
+Your metabolism shifts and your body begins storing fat differently, even if your eating habits haven’t changed.

-This requires adjustments in exercise (prioritizing strength training), the quality of what you consume, and stress regulation.
+This calls for adjustments in the type of exercise you do (more strength training), the quality of what you eat, and stress regulation.